Is becoming a gaffer right for me?

 How to become a Gaffer

-While there are no specific educational requirements for a gaffer, a bachelor's degree in stage lighting or film production can be very beneficial.
-Courses include stage and costume design, technical production, and sound studies.
+While there are no specific educational requirements for a gaffer, a Bachelor's Degree in Film Production can be very beneficial.
 A gaffer may also choose to learn job skills through technical workshops or apprenticeships.

 Individuals interested in being gaffers are often encouraged to work with several different film crews to get a feel for the job and what is required.
 Typically, gaffers begin in an entry-level position and work their way up.
 They can complete an on-set apprenticeship, or work in production positions, such as lamp operator or rigger.